A PhD in Economics is an essential qualification for an academic career – and it is also invaluable for any professional research-oriented economist.

 Interested in applying for a PhD in Economics at Otago?
 If so, you should email your application documents to the Department of Economics.
 If your background satisfies our requirements we will then advise you on how to formally apply for admission through the University’s website.
 It is important that you do not formally apply to the University without having your application assessed by the Department first.

-Please email the following documents to email@example.com and include the words “PhD application” in the subject line.
+Please email the following (and only the following) documents to firstname.lastname@example.org and include the words “PhD application” in the subject line.

 - Your CV

-- A copy of your academic transcripts (in English)
+- A copy of your final academic transcripts (in English)

-- A copy of your Honours or Master’s dissertation or thesis (assuming this has been completed).
+- A copy of your Honours or Master’s dissertation or thesis.
 If this is written in a language other than English please supply an English translation of the abstract and introduction.

 What topic areas are suitable for PhD research?

 The key factor is the availability of appropriate supervision.
-For information on the current research interests of staff in the Department view:
+For information on the current research interests of staff and topics they are interested in supervising please see below links:

 - Department of Economics staff profiles